A Guide to Filing a Utility Patent Application

 Cross-Reference to Related Applications

 Any nonprovisional utility patent application filed after September 16, 2012 claiming the benefit of one or more prior-filed copending nonprovisional applications (or international applications designating the United States of America) under 35 U.S.C. §§ 120, 121, or 365(c), or to a provisional patent application under 35 U.S.C. § 119(e), must present the reference to the earlier application in an application data sheet under 37 CFR § 1.76.
 See 37 CFR § 1.78.
-Cross-references to other related patent applications may be made when appropriate.
+Cross-references to other related patent applications may be made in an initial section of the description when appropriate.

 Statement Regarding Federally Sponsored Research or Development (if Applicable)

-This section should contain a statement as to rights to inventions made under federally sponsored research and development (if any).
+This section, if applicable, should contain a statement as to rights to inventions made under federally sponsored research and development (if any).
 See MPEP §310 for more information.

-Reference to Sequence Listing, a Table, or a Computer Program Listing Compact Disc Appendix (if Applicable)
+Reference to a Sequence Listing, a Large Table, or a Computer Program Listing Appendix on Read-Only Optical Disc (if Applicable)

-Any material submitted separately on a compact disc must be referenced in the specification.
-The only materials accepted on compact disc are computer program listings, gene sequence listings, and tables of information.
-All such information submitted on compact disc must be in compliance with 37 CFR § 1.52(e), and the specification must contain a reference to the compact disc and its contents.
-The contents of compact disc files must be in standard ASCII character and file formats.
-The total number of compact discs including duplicates and the files on each compact disc must be specified in the specification.
+Any material submitted separately on a read-only optical disc must be referenced in the specification in a separate incorporation by reference statement.
+The only materials accepted on read-only optical disc are a computer program listing appendix, a sequence listing for disclosures of nucleotides and/or amino acids, and large tables of information.
+All such information submitted on read-only optical disc must be in compliance with 37 CFR § 1.52(e), and the specification must contain a reference to the read-only optical disc and its contents.
+The contents of read-only optical disc files must be in standard ASCII character and file formats, unless the submission is a sequence listing XML which requires that the sequence listing contain the information regarding the disclosed nucleotides and/or amino acids in an application filed on or after July 1, 2022.
+The total number of read-only optical discs including any required duplicates and the files on each read-only optical disc must be specified in the specification.

-If a computer program listing is submitted and is over 300 lines long (each line of up to 72 characters), the computer program listing must be submitted on a compact disc in compliance with 37 CFR § 1.96, and the specification must contain a reference to the computer program listing appendix.
-A computer program listing of 300 or less lines may be, but is not required to be, submitted on compact disc.
-The computer program listing on compact disc will not be printed with any patent or patent application publication.
+If a computer program listing appendix is submitted and is over 300 lines long (each line of up to 72 characters), the computer program listing appendix must be submitted on a read-only optical disc in compliance with 37 CFR § 1.96, and the specification must contain an incorporation by reference statement to the computer program listing appendix.
+A computer program listing of 300 or less lines may be, but is not required to be, submitted on read-only optical disc.
+The computer program listing appendix on read-only optical disc will not be printed with any patent or patent application publication.

-If a gene sequence listing is to be submitted, the sequence may be provided on a compact disc in compliance with 37 CFR §§ 1.821-1.825, in lieu of submission on paper, and the specification must contain a reference to the gene sequence listing on compact disc.
+If a sequence listing is to be submitted that exceeds the Office patent electronic filing system limits, the sequence listing may be provided on a read-only optical disc in compliance with 37 CFR §§ 1.821-1.825 (for applications filed before July 1, 2022) or 37 CFR §§ 1.831-1.835 (for applications filed on or after July 1, 2022), and the specification must contain an incorporation by reference statement to the sequence listing on read-only optical disc in a separate incorporation by reference paragraph.

-If a table of data is submitted and the table would occupy more than 50 pages if submitted on paper, the table can be submitted on a compact disc in compliance with 37 CFR § 1.58, and the specification must contain a reference to the table on compact disc.
-The data in the table must properly align visually with the associated rows and columns.
+If a large table of data is submitted and the large table would occupy more than 50 pages if submitted on paper, the large table can be submitted on a read-only optical disc in compliance with 37 CFR § 1.58, and the specification must contain an incorporation by reference statement to the large table on read-only optical disc.
+The data in the large table must properly align visually with the associated rows and columns.

 Background of the Invention